tuanrpt/DCKM/README.md

 ```

 Model parameters:
-Please kindly look at the initial function of the *DCKM class* (in main.py) for hyperparameter settings.
+Please kindly look at the initial function of the *DCKM class* (in the main.py) for hyperparameter settings.
 Some parameters are crucial to obtain promising results after 100 epoches:
 - embedding_dimension: the dimension of the embedding process.
 - hidden_size: the nunmber of hidden units of the Bidirectional RNN.
 - num_random_features: the dimension for mapping *machine instruction* representations to random feature space.